Learn of Christ

 The names are listed - Peter, James, John, Andrew, Philip, Thomas, Bartholomew, Matthew, James the younger, Simon the Zealot, Judas the brother of James.
 No divisions.
 No one stepping forward to claim leadership in the absence of Jesus.
 And notice who is there: not just the apostles, but the women, including Mary the mother of Jesus herself.
 The church at its beginning is a fellowship, not a hierarchy.
 They are knit together in prayer.

 You wait, like they wait, for a promise that has been given but not yet arrived.
 There is something you have been told to do, but not yet the strength to do it.
 There is a gift promised, but the gift has not yet come.
-The right response is not anxiety or impatience.
-It is prayer, supplication, and continued obedience in the company of others who are waiting too.
-Your waiting is not idle.
-It is the work of faith.
+Prayer, supplication, and continued obedience in the company of others who are waiting too - that is the right response.
+Your waiting is the work of faith.

 Acts 1:15-26The Restoration of the Twelve